The Journey Story

 The construction of a Journey Story develops between an assigned regional correspondent who meets people at the port of entry (but also often elsewhere in a national territory) as close as possible to the arrival date of the person whose story is being documented.

-Correspondents are responsible for maintaining the relationship between the people they meet on behalf of the organization, keeping in regular contact with them at intervals determined by the wishes and needs of the person they are profiling.
-In this way, “sources,” as they are known in traditional journalism, become much closer.
-Often the people who our correspondents have worked with the longest become a part of their lives as well.
-This give and take of a real relationship is the heart of what MotM defines as Humanitarian Journalism, and for its correspondents as “Humanitarian Journalists.”
+Correspondents are responsible for maintaining the relationship between the people they meet on behalf of the organization.
+These relationships are the heart of what MotM defines as Humanitarian Journalism, and for its correspondents as “Humanitarian Journalists.”

 How it works